 Only the physical link state or the LACP peer status affects the operation of LACP.
-After a link goes up and down, the LACP module receives notification.
+When a link changes state between UP and DOWN, the LACP module receives notification.
 The spanning tree forwarding state does not affect the operation of the LACP module.
 LACP data units (LACPDU) can be sent even if the port is in spanning tree blocking state.

-Configuration changes (such as speed, duplex mode, and so on) made to a LAG member port do not apply to all the member ports of the MLT.
+Configuration changes (such as speed and duplex mode) made to a LAG member port do not apply to all the member ports of the MLT.
 Instead, the changed port is removed from the LAG, and the corresponding aggregator and user is alerted.